kotcrab/ghidra-allegrex/README.md

 ### Usage

-Drag decrypted EBOOT in ELF format into Ghidra.
+Drag decrypted EBOOT in ELF/PRX format into Ghidra.
 It should get automatically detected as `PSP Executable (ELF)` / `Allegrex`.
 Now is your chance to set initial base address by clicking `Options...` and changing `Image Base`.
 I highly recommend you set it to `08804000`.
 If you leave it at `0` Ghidra may create many useless labels and references it confuses